Architecture, School of

 An introduction to architecture, architectural education and the profession with emphasis on issues that influence architecture and the people and processes involved.

-Unique to architects is the combination of thinking tools in a conceptual toolbox, a resource to which they have access at any time and in all situations.
+The conceptual toolbox used by architects, and the tools in it, are unique and used by architects in both expected and unexpected situations.
 These tools can be thought of as a second language.
-Architecture as a Second Language is a hands-on, experiential online course in which students are immersed in challenging activities similar to those architects face.
+Architecture as a Second Language is a hands-on, experiential online course that immerses students in challenging activities similar to those architects face.
 The course helps develop new perspectives, capabilities, and insights that can be applied to any calling or discipline.

 May be repeated.